Wednesday, October 6, 2010

 Photo of Jane's Block - With Blue Lines Added to Outline the Block

 After basting down the edges of the center applique and pressing, I added the applique on top of the pieced section.
-I can feel the edges of the applique's freezer paper, and the pieced sections's freezer paper as I sew, so it makes it easier to keep the applique from shifting out of position.
+I can feel the edges of the applique's freezer paper, and the pieced section's freezer paper as I sew, so it makes it easier to keep the applique from shifting out of position.

-Then I added the four background strips, pressed the block.
+Then I added the four background strips, and pressed the block.
 Then I removed the freezer paper, and gave it a final press with a dry iron.

 My applique skills are beginner at best and I had a hard time in the inner points.
 Hopefully the next one will be better!